nathanlane/nathanlane.github.io/src/content/post/installingropenlinux.md

 lsb_release -a
 {% endhighlight %}

-Then download the appropriate version of R Open <strong>and</strong> the MKL libraries.
+Then download the appropriate version of R Open **and** the MKL libraries.

 After downloading, first install the Microsoft R Open Debian package: